staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

     > If you stored your vault key in your system's password manager, Postman automatically gets your vault key.
 You must use the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent).

-> You can't open Postman Vault from public workspaces if you're using Postman Vault from the Postman web app.
-To open Postman Vault from public workspaces, you must use the Postman desktop app.
+> Postman Vault doesn't support public workspaces if you're using the Postman web app.
+You must use the Postman desktop app to open your Postman Vault from a public workspace, and reference vault secrets in a public workspace.

 ## Manage your vault key